-Upper Computer Platform (Windows Client), which is also referred to as "point cloud display software".
-Simple functions like parameter configuration, lidar test and fault detection can be realized through the software, too.
+Upper Computer Platform (windows client), which is also referred to as "point cloud display software".
+Simple functions like parameter configuration, lidar test and fault detection can be realized through the client, too.

-For more information on how to use the software, please refer to the software operation manual included in the LiDAR service package or click on the icon in the upper right corner of the software to jump to the software operation.
+For more information on how to use the software, please refer to the software operation manual included in the LiDAR service package or click on the icon in the upper right corner of the software to jump to the software operation manual after you installed it.